P.O. Box 281

-All year the studio fills with northern sunlight filtering through the bay windows.
-In winter it is warmed by a hissing, crackling, wood-burning stove in the corner, and the companionship of Klondike and Pippy, her mousers and muses in residence.
+All year the studio fills with northern light filtering through the bay windows.
+In winter it is warmed by a wood-burning stove and the companionship of Fauxpaw, her mouser and muse in residence.

 When not exploring the red-earth country of the Southwest, Pam’s Bellvue backyard provides plenty of inspiration.
-To the east, the Bellvue Dome, a massive layer of Precambrian crust lunging skyward above the lush hayfields and pasture land of the Poudre River Valley, provides subject for vibrant watercolors and pastels.
+To the east, the Bellvue Dome, a massive sandstone ridge looms above the lush hayfields and pasture land of the Poudre River Valley, providing subject for vibrant plein air studies.

-With soft pastel chalks, brilliant hues of watercolor and bold splashes of acrylic, Pam renders the seasonal changes of her surroundings with expressionistic strokes that fuel both her imagination and her search for "the magic place beyond the next hill…the place that returns to her in dreams…the search that never ends."
+With soft pastel chalks, brilliant hues of watercolor and bold splashes of acrylic, Pam renders the seasonal changes of her surroundings with expressionistic strokes.
+"I search for "the magic place beyond the next hill…the place that returns in dreams…the search that never ends."